viktorcvetanovic/javaframe/README.md

 * First thing what you need to do, is to make JavaFrameMain class and config your server.

-You can do that by creating a **app.properties** file under resources' dir.
+You can do that by creating a **app.util.properties** file under resources' dir.
 Currently, only available configuration is for server.
 It should look like this:

 ```
-~pwd: ~/resources/app.properties
+~pwd: ~/resources/app.util.properties

 server_ip=localhost
 server_port=7070